midchamps/flutter_tex_custom/README.md

 # MathJax Configurations for `TeXView`

-To apply a custom MathJax configuration, create a file named `mathjax_config.js` in the root of your project's `assets` directory.

-For example, your project structure should look like this:
+To apply a custom MathJax configuration, create a file named `mathjax_config.js` in the root of your project's `assets` directory, your project structure should look like this:

 ```text
 your_flutter_app/